Our strategy

 Description

-Acquiring sufficient land at the appropriate margins and on the right payment terms is necessary to support the Group’s aspirations for profitable growth.
-An important feature of the Group’s land strategy is strategic land, as this provides the opportunity of acquiring land at higher margins without being obliged to purchase via option agreements.
+Acquiring sufficient land at the appropriate margins and on the right payment terms is vitally important to support the Group’s aspirations for profitable growth.
+A key component of the Group’s wider strategy is strategic land, which provides the opportunity of acquiring land at higher margins via option agreements without being obliged to purchase.

 Performance